Suicide, infanticide, and self-mutilation by slaves in the United States: Infanticide and filicide

 The most famous case of infanticide in American slavery was that of Margaret Garner, who killed two of her children rather than see them delivered to slavery in the Deep South.
 Garner's story inspired Toni Morrison's novel Beloved and her libretto for an opera called Margaret Garner.

-Similar crimes appear throughout slave narratives and in contemporary newspaper reports.
+Similar murders appear throughout slave narratives and in contemporary newspaper reports.
 In 1828, Annice was executed by the state of Missouri for deliberately drowning five children, two of which were her own.
 In 1837, Dorcas Allen and her four children were put up for sale by her old owner's wife's new husband.
 While in James H. Birch's pen, she killed two of her four children rather than see them sold south.
 District Attorney Francis Scott Key advised Nathan Allen, husband of Dorcas and father of the children, to raise money to try to buy their freedom.
-With contributions from figures like John Quincy Adams it was done and Allen and her surviving children were freed.
+With contributions from figures like John Quincy Adams, the funds were raised and Allen and her surviving children were freed.
 In 1831, an enslaved woman in Tennessee reportedly drowned three of her children after being "chastised" by her enslaver.
 In 1848, a man killed his wife and child with a pocket knife and tried to kill himself while "confined in one room" by a slave trader using the Covington, Kentucky jail.
 In 1851 a Louisville, Kentucky newspaper reported that "a negro who had killed her new born babe by drowning it.
 The Georgetown Herald in commenting upon this said that death was the legal, but transportation the usual, penalty for such crime."

 On Thursday, September 2, 1852, "A negro woman belonging to George M. Garrison, of Polk county, Tenn., killed four of her children by cutting their throat while they were asleep...and then put an end to her own existence by cutting her throat.
 Her master knows of no cause for the horrid act, unless it be that she heard him speak of selling her and two of her children and keeping the others."